 You Don’t Know The Value Of A Moment Until It Becomes A Memory

 Like the time he took the huff when at an after-party, he found me sitting on Carl Cox’s lap (true story).
 Sulking, because he thought it should have been him.
-The time in G.A.Y. where he persuaded me to flirt with a very scary lesbian so that he could get off with her gay mate.
+The night in G.A.Y.
 Or when he dragged me right to the very front at a Girls Aloud concert, and I had to hike him up on my shoulders, so that he could wave at Cheryl.
 When I think about us, I reckon there are enough shenanigans to write a book.
 Well, at least the ones I could print anyway.

 Given all this fun, commitment was the furthest thing from my mind; I was content on my own.
 But it seemed Cammy had other ideas.
 An unplanned night at a new venue, he says “now don’t lose the head, but I’ve brought someone I want you to meet.
 His name is Mark, and I think you’ll like him.
 Give him a chance and please don’t bite his head off.”
 After the introduction, when I turned to ‘what the fuck’ him, he’d already done one, hot-footing it to the dance floor and out of harm’s way.

-Cammy met Mark through work, and although I’d never seen him before; actually, that’s not entirely true, because there was this one night in Joy, me on the dance floor and this blond guy, leaning on the bar, watching me move.
+Cammy met Mark through work, and although I’d never seen him before; well, that’s not entirely true, because there was this one night in Joy, me on the dance floor and this blond guy, leaning on the bar, watching me move.
 I remember thinking ‘oh, he’s nice‘ and then he was gone.
-So when we were introduced that fateful night, my first thought (other than that I was going to kill Cammy) was ‘shit, you’re that guy.’
-I was to find out later, that Mark and Cammy were also friends, and that we had been in the same place, at the same time on many occasions.
-But other than that glance, had never bumped into each other.
+So when we were introduced that fateful night, my first thought (other than that I was going to kill Cammy) was “shit, you’re that guy.”
+I was to find out later that Mark and Cammy were also friends, and that we had been in the same place, at the same time on many occasions.
+But other than that glance, we’d never bumped into each other.

 That was the Feb, four months later I was pregnant, we got married in Sep.
 My first son was born April 98′ with the Millenium bringing the birth of my second son.
-From that night to now, twenty-three years later, other than work, Mark and I have never had a day apart.
-It turns out Cammy knew me better than I knew myself.
+From that night to now, other than work, he and I have never had a day apart.
+Turns out Cammy knew me better than I knew myself.

 We Are Born Naked And The Rest Is Drag

 My allegiance to the LGBTQ+ community is as strong now as it was back then, perhaps, given the current state of affairs, stronger.
 Through Cammy, I met some amazing people, most of whom are still friends to this day.
-Folk from all walks of life; gay, lesbian, bi, drag queens, trans and people that are HIV+ They were an education, each story, broadening my perspective; teaching me, that like nature, life is a rainbow coloured.
-And thanks to the gay community, found that family doesn’t have to be blood.
+Folk from all walks of life; gay, lesbian, bi, drag queens, trans and people that are HIV+ They were an enlightenment, each story, broadening my perspective; teaching me, that like nature, life is a rainbow coloured.
+And I discovered that family doesn’t have to be blood.